danielk43/selenium_demo/README.md

 ```

 This is a demo project and is not expected to be scalable or meant for production use
-For example, credentials should never be built into an image but provided by CICD, K8s, Secrets Manager, etc

 TODO: Anti bot mitigation.
 Publix is blocking automated login; implement [these](https://piprogramming.org/articles/How-to-make-Selenium-undetectable-and-stealth--7-Ways-to-hide-your-Bot-Automation-from-Detection-0000000017.html) suggestions (in progress), look for others.